Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

 There is no notion of hierarchy with containers: you cannot nest a container within another, however, you can emulate a nested folder structure with a naming convention for your objects.

 Before we start to configure and use Object Storage we need to create credentials that include the access key and secret key.
-To find instructions of how to create Object Storage Credentials in Cloud Console, please, see the article - [Object Storage Credentials]()
+To find instructions of how to create Object Storage Credentials in Cloud Console, please, see the article - [Object Storage Credentials](https://docs.ventuscloud.eu/products/storage/object-storage-credentials/#delete-object-storage-credentials)

 ## Use Object Storage with Python API
-Python support is provided through a fork of the *boto3* library with features to make the most of Cloud Console Object Storage.
+Python support is provided through a fork of the *boto3* library with features to make the most of the Cloud Console Object Storage.
-To start use the Object Storage with the Python API do the following:
+To start use the Object Storage with the Python API, do the following:
 - install boto library by running the command:
 `pip install boto`